apocys/mcp-connector-platform/RENDER_DEPLOYMENT.md

 ### AI Reviewer Not Working

-**Check OpenAI API key:**
+**Check Google API key:**
 1. Backend service → Environment
-2. Verify `OPENAI_API_KEY` is set
+2. Verify `GOOGLE_API_KEY` is set
-3. Key should be valid and have credits
+3. Key should be valid and have Gemini API enabled

 **Solution:**
-- Get new key from https://platform.openai.com/api-keys
+- Get new key from https://aistudio.google.com/app/apikey
-- Ensure key has API usage enabled
+- Ensure Gemini API is enabled in Google Cloud Console
-- Check OpenAI account has credits
+- Check that the key has proper permissions

 ## Scaling